Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/rhythm_functions.md

 ## notdot (rest inversion)

+The `notdot` value is used to reverse the rhythm of a pattern you are currently using.
+In the example above, `Pa` is playing a rhythm by alternating between `kick` and silence (`.`).
+To get the opposite of that list, the `notdot` function will replace the `1` by silences and the silences by `1`.
+It can be quite useful to get complementary and matching rhythms.

+**Arguments:**
+- **collection** a collection/list containing silences and values

 ```python
 Pa * d('(set pk [1 . . .]) * kick')
 Pd * d('(notdot (get pk))  * hat')  # outputs [. hat hat hat]